Kevin-De-Koninck/Get-It/README.md

 It will save your settings dynamically or you can restore the default settings.
 The default settings will download the audio from a video, convert it to an MP3 and save it to you downloads folder.
 This was, in my opinion, the mostly used setting.

+# Common issues

+Because this is a simple GUI wrapper for the `youtube-dl` command, most issues can be traced back to the binary.
+The following common issues exists and can be solved easily:
+- **'Something went wrong'**: An example can be found in [#25](https://github.com/Kevin-De-Koninck/Get-It/issues/25).
+The can usually be resolved by simply updating youtube-dl as follows: `sudo youtube-dl --update`.

 # Submit a bug